Do I Need A Lawyer After A New York Work Injury?

 Medical benefits include all necessary medical care directly related to an on-the-job injury or illness and recovery from a disability due to such an injury or illness.
-With the exception of emergency care, all treatment must be provided by a health care provider who is authorized by the New York Workers’ Compensation Board.
-If diagnostic tests are required, the insurance carrier has the legal right to require the injured worker to obtain diagnostic tests from a diagnostic network that the carrier has contracted with, again with the exception of emergency care.
+Except for emergency care, all treatment must be provided by a healthcare provider authorized by the New York Workers' Compensation Board.
+If diagnostic tests are required, the insurance carrier has the legal right to require the injured worker to obtain diagnostic tests from a diagnostic network with which the carrier has contracted, except for emergency care.

 Cash benefits provide compensation for wages lost due to an on-the-job injury.
-For workers who are unable to work for more than seven days, cash benefits will be awarded on a weekly basis, based on 2/3 of the worker’s average weekly wage for the previous year up to a state maximum.
-If the worker is unable to work for more than fourteen days after the injury, the first seven days become compensable as well.
+For workers who cannot work for more than seven days, cash benefits will be awarded weekly, based on 2/3 of the worker's average weekly wage for the previous year up to a state maximum.
+If the worker cannot work for more than fourteen days after the injury, the first seven days also become compensable.
 Workers who are only partially disabled receive a percentage of that benefit, based on their percentage of disability.

-Wage loss benefits are also available for workers who can return to work, but are unable to earn the same wages due to their physical restrictions.
-For example, the injured worker may need to work reduced hours, or take on a “light duty” position at a lower wage than his or her original position.
-In these and similar situations, workers’ compensation pays for 2/3 of the difference between the pre-injury wage and the post-injury wage, again up to the state maximum.
+Wage loss benefits are also available for workers who can return to work, but cannot earn the same wages due to their physical restrictions.
+For example, the injured worker may need to work reduced hours or take on a "light duty" position at a lower wage than his or her original position.
+In these and similar situations, workers' compensation pays for 2/3 of the difference between the pre-injury wage and post-injury wages, again up to the state maximum.

 Scheduled loss of use benefits

-For workers who sustain permanent injuries to the extremities, loss of hearing or sight, or disfigurement to the face, neck or scalp, New York law allows for scheduled benefits.
-In order to receive these benefits, the worker must be assessed by a doctor after reaching maximum medical improvement (MMI).
-These schedule loss of use awards depend on the percentage of disability, the worker’s average weekly wage, and the body part injured.
-New York’s schedule for loss of use is as follows:
+New York law allows for scheduled benefits for workers who sustain permanent injuries to the extremities, loss of hearing or sight, or disfigurement to the face, neck, or scalp.
+To receive these benefits, the worker must be assessed by a doctor after reaching maximum medical improvement (MMI).
+These schedule loss of use awards depend on the percentage of disability, the worker's average weekly wage, and the body part injured.
+New York's schedule for loss of use is as follows: